 As I ponder my mother's golden years, I am taken back to a memory of myself as a child--a time when my now frail mother had the answers I needed.
 Or so I thought!
 I awakened to a stage of newfound independence in this memory and yet teeter on the unconscious wish for constant maternal protection.

 My childish thoughts swirled in reaction.
-Will I make it home, which was within my clouded view.
+Will I make it home, which was within my clouded view?
 Yet, it was like finding an oasis in a desert to my little brain full of confusion.
 The wind howled, and I contemplated as philosophically as a ten-year-old can.
-Thoughts such as I am in this storm holding tight to this umbrella, or is this a dream?
+Thoughts like I am in this storm holding tight to this umbrella, or is this a dream?
 If it is a dream, is it a dream of something real?
 Is this fear warranted, or is this my imagination, and will I wake up soon?

 Our Sweet Mama

-Thank goodness this experience is a mere childhood memory, and I made it home within minutes, though it felt like hours as a child.
+Thank goodness this experience is a mere childhood memory, off which I made it home within minutes, though it felt like hours as a child.
 My mother had rushed to the gate and quickly had me in her view.
 Immediately as I saw her, the fear washed away.
 During the next billowy puff, I was within her grasp.
 My beautiful mother was always a comfortable haven.
 I must have finally exhaled as her face brings immediate calm, and I snuggle into the warmth of her hugs.

 Today, decades later, I'm grateful to reflect on the woman who taught me how to be a wife, mother, sister, Grammy, and friend.
 But, hold on; I have to share one more poignant memory; I am an adult in this one.
 I think back to the day I became a mother myself with the birth of my first child.
 The morning after the delivery, I was quiet and alone with my mother in my room as my husband rested.
 Then, they brought my newborn to me, and I quickly removed the swaddle to take a good look, counting her toes and fingers.
 Then, in a moment of despair, I stop, turn to my sweet mother, and say, "I hope I can do this, and I can be for her what you are to me."